 15 TEX.
 OCC.
 CODE § 2301.606(c)(2).
 A respondent may delegate its opportunity to cure to a dealer.
-A repair visit to a dealer may satisfy the opportunity to cure requirement when the respondent allows a dealer to attempt repair after written notice to the respondent.
+A repair visit to a dealer may satisfy the opportunity to cure requirement when the respondent authorizes a dealer to attempt repair after written notice to the respondent.
 Dutchmen Manufacturing, Inc. v.
 Texas Department of Transportation, Motor Vehicle Division, 383 S.W.3d 217, 221 and 226 (Tex.
 App.-Austin 2012); Texas Department of Transportation, Kennemer v.
 Dutchman Manufacturing, Inc., MVD Cause No. 09-0091 CAF (Motor Vehicle Division Sept.
 25, 2009) (Final Order Granting Chapter 2301, Subchapter M Relief).
 An opportunity to cure does not require an actual repair attempt but only a valid opportunity.
+Id at 2.
+A respondent forgoes its opportunity to repair by replying to a written notice of defect with a settlement offer instead of arranging a repair attempt.
 Id at 2.